Email FacebookTwitterMenu burgerClose thin

 If you’re interested in using a longevity annuity to fund your retirement goals, there are a few things to keep in mind.

 First, you should know that that QLACs aren’t a free-for-all when it comes to delaying RMDs.
-The IRS does impose limits on how much of your retirement savings you can use to purchase them.
-As of 2023, the limit is $200,000 with no percentage-of-savings limit.
-There is also a 90-day, free-look provision.
+The IRS does impose limits on how much you can use to purchase them.
+Stemming from changes from SECURE Act 2.0, the limit for 2024 is $200,000 with no percentage-of-savings limit.
+This limit has the potential to increase annually with inflation, and there is also a 90-day free-look provision.

 Next, consider the level of risk and growth you’re likely to see from your money.
 While your principal is protected with this type of annuity the amount of growth you can realize is fixed.
 Investing your money elsewhere may involve taking on more risk but it could yield better returns than a qualified longevity annuity contract may provide.